PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

 | ![Original](../partIII/imgs/arial.png) | ![HighPass Filter](../partIII/imgs/hp_replicate.png) |
 | `./ImageDecoder -load "../../../datasets/image/arial.ppm" -display` | `./ImageDecoder -load "../../../datasets/image/arial.ppm" -highPass -display` |
 |  | using OpenCv function to calculate the *GaussianFilter* with BORDER_REPLICATE |

 ---
+### ROTATE PICTURE

+1. Rotation Function (Manual Implementation)
+Steps for rotation:

+For each pixel in the new (rotated) image, compute where that pixel comes from in the original image.
+Use an inverse rotation formula.
+Assign the pixel from the original image to the new position in the rotated image.

+---
+### INVERT COLORS

+2. Invert Colors Function (Manual Implementation) Steps for inverting colors:

+For each pixel, subtract the pixel's color value from the maximum intensity (255 for 8-bit images).